 Bosjökloster’s castle and gardens

 The whitewashed Bosjökloster castle on the banks of lake Ringsjön was originally a medieval monastery.
 Today it’s a place where all generations can enjoy the building, beautiful gardens and 150,000 sq.m. park with its 1,000 year-old oak trees.
-Walk around parts of the castle and park all year around for a small entrance fee.
+Walk around parts of the castle and park all year around.
 You can hire a rowing boat and paddle around the lake.
 Events and exhibitions are held here throughout the year, with guided tours of the grounds during the summer.

 Skarhult is one of Sweden’s best-preserved castles from the renaissance era, built in the 1560s.
 Today the buildings tell the tale of life through history with specific focus on the women that lived at Skarhult.
 Take a guided tour through the lives of five women from five different centuries whose aspirations and destinies are retold.
 The castle features annual exhibitions with new and creative takes on history with a gender perspective.